 Advanced PlacementWhat is Advanced Placement?In response to the booming need of viable educational programs following World War II, the Advanced Placement (AP) program was created.
 Through funding from the Ford Foundation and piloting by a select high schools and colleges, the AP curriculum was born.
 The College Board, which took over the AP program in 1955, manages the curriculum, testing, and training for all Advanced Placement students.
 Each May, the College Board and its partnering high schools administer over 1,000,000 AP Exams to students in the U.S. and all over the world.
-At Allen High School, we administered over 4100 AP exams to over 2200 students in May of 2017.For students to be successful in AP courses, Pre-AP/IB classes are offered at the Lowery Freshman Center and Allen High School.
+At Allen High School, we administered over 4100 AP exams to over 2200 students in May of 2018.To help students prepare for AP courses, we offer Pre-AP/IB courses at the Lowery Freshman Center and Allen High School.

 The College Board works with both high school and college officials to ensure that the AP program offers a curriculum that aligns with high school standards while maintaining a high academic level appropriate for its member colleges and universities.
 With that being said, each AP exam is scored on a scale of 1-5, with 5 being the maximum score.
 Depending on the university’s guidelines, a student may receive college credit based upon his or her score.
 University policies vary greatly, therefore students and parents must verify those requirements with the university of choice.At Allen High School, we believe that all students should have access to challenging curriculum and should challenge themselves in their academic endeavors.
 We strongly encourage our students to take AP courses and their corresponding AP exams.